Learning Horn Envelopes via Queries from Large Language Models: Preliminaries

-\begin{proposition}{\cite{DECHTER1992237}} A set of models $M\subseteq\mathcal{P}(V)$ is closed under $\cap$ (i.e. $\closure(M)=M$) iff $M=\sf{mod}(\varphi)$ for some Horn formula $\varphi$ . \end{proposition}
+\begin{proposition}[\cite{DECHTER1992237}] A set of models $M\subseteq\mathcal{P}(V)$ is closed under $\cap$ (i.e. $\closure(M)=M$) iff $M=\sf{mod}(\varphi)$ for some Horn formula $\varphi$ . \end{proposition}

-By contrast, no analogous statement hold for $k$-quasi Horn formulas for $k>1$.
-Indeed, $\{a\},\{b\}$ are models satisfying the $2$-quasi horn clause $a\vee b$, yet their intersection $\{a\}\cap\{b\}=\emptyset$ is the emptyset which does not satisfy $a\vee b$.
-In fact, for every $\cap$-closed set of models $M$ there exists a Horn representation of $M$ (i.e. a Horn formula $\varphi$ such that $\mod(\varphi)=M$) that contains a minimal number of clauses.
-This minimal Horn representation is known as the Duquenne-Guigues basis of $M$ \cite{DuquenneGuigues}, we use an alternative definition from \cite{CanonicalHornArias}.
+For every $\cap$-closed set of models $M$ there exists a Horn representation of $M$ (i.e. a Horn formula $\varphi$ such that $\mod(\varphi)=M$) that contains a minimal number of rules.
+This minimal Horn representation is known as the Duquenne-Guigues basis of $M$ \cite{DuquenneGuigues}.
+We use an alternative definition from \cite{CanonicalHornArias}.